kfahn22/NOAA_final_project/noaa.md

 * tolower was used to change the event names to lower case
 * grepl was used to find the index of for all variations of a specific event type
-* the index was used to replace all variations with the official name, as stated in the documentation.[https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf]
+* the index was used to replace all variations with the official name, as stated in the documentation.[Storm Data Event Table](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf)

 ```r